Kolpa (Bela Krajina)

 Where to stay

-Choose a base on either the Slovenian side of the river or — for a longer trip — alternate sides. **Vinica** is the largest and most central riverside village; the **Kamp Podzemelj** river-camp and several rural-tourism farms (turistične kmetije Žagar, Boltez) cover the camping-and-bungalow stays. **Stari Trg ob Kolpi** has the **Hotel Lahkost** mid-range option and the Krajinski park's small visitor centre. **Metlika** (the wine-town, 15 km north of the river) has the **Hotel Bela krajina** and a cluster of small B&Bs in the old town.
+Choose a base on the Slovenian side of the river, or alternate sides on a longer trip. **Vinica** is the largest and most central riverside village; the **Kamp Podzemelj** river-camp and several rural-tourism farms (turistične kmetije Žagar, Boltez) cover the camping-and-bungalow stays. **Stari Trg ob Kolpi** has the mid-range **Hotel Lahkost** and the Krajinski park's small visitor centre. **Metlika**, the wine-town 15 km north of the river, has the **Hotel Bela krajina** plus a cluster of small B&Bs in the old town.
 For self-catering on a working agricultural farm, the **Turistična kmetija Veselič** at Krasinec and the **Eko domačija Suhi** at Jelševnik are the canonical addresses (verify currency).
-Avoid Novo mesto for the Kolpa visit — it's 45 minutes north and breaks the slow-tourism rhythm.
+Skip Novo mesto as a base for the Kolpa visit; it sits 45 minutes north and breaks the slow-tourism rhythm.

 What to eat

-Bela krajina cuisine sits at the Slovene-Croatian-Hungarian seam — heavy on dairy, river fish, regional white wines and the distinctive **belokranjska pogača** (a flat bread with caraway and rosemary, baked across the region with PDO status since 2017).
-The Krajinski park area has several traditional restaurants — **Gostilna Štoka** at Adlešiči and **Gostilna Veselič** at Krasinec are the standard family-run options (verify currency).
-The regional white wines — **Metliška črnina** (a misnomer — a light rosé from Modra frankinja and other reds), **Belokranjec** (a light white blend), and the regional Modra frankinja (Blaufränkisch) — are the canonical wine pairings. **Hren kraška** (Karst horseradish) and the regional ham complete the platter.
-The Saturday morning Metlika market sells producer-direct pogača, cheese and the wines.
+Bela krajina cuisine sits at the Slovene-Croatian-Hungarian seam: dairy, river fish, regional white wines, and the distinctive **belokranjska pogača**, a flat bread with caraway and rosemary baked across the region and carrying PDO status since 2017.
+Several traditional restaurants serve the Krajinski park area; **Gostilna Štoka** at Adlešiči and **Gostilna Veselič** at Krasinec are the standard family-run options (verify currency).
+For the glass, start with **Metliška črnina**, a misnomer: it is a light rosé from Modra frankinja and other reds. **Belokranjec** is the light white blend.
+The regional Modra frankinja (Blaufränkisch) rounds out the canonical wine pairings. **Hren kraška** (Karst horseradish) and the regional ham complete the platter.
+On Saturday mornings the Metlika market sells producer-direct pogača and cheese alongside the wines.

 What to do

-Swim or kayak on the Kolpa — the river has multiple operators along the Slovenian section renting one- and two-day kayak descents (verify operators at the Krajinski park office).
-The most popular section is Stari Trg ob Kolpi → Vinica (a full day, easy water with a few small rapids).
-Walk the riverside section of the **Bela krajina Heritage Trail** (Belokranjska planinska pot) through the meanders and beech forest.
-Visit **Metlika** for the regional museum, the wine-trade quarter and the medieval old town centred on the Plac square.
+Swim or kayak.
+Multiple operators along the Slovenian section rent one- and two-day kayak descents (verify operators at the Krajinski park office); the most popular run is Stari Trg ob Kolpi → Vinica, a full day of easy water with a few small rapids.
+On foot, take the riverside section of the **Bela krajina Heritage Trail** (Belokranjska planinska pot) through the meanders and beech forest. **Metlika** deserves an afternoon for the regional museum and the wine-trade quarter, with the medieval old town centred on the Plac square.
 The **Jurjeva domačija** in Vinica is a restored vernacular Bela-krajina farmhouse, now an open-air ethnographic museum.
-The **Krupa karst spring** (one of the most scenic karst springs in Slovenia, 10 km from Metlika) is worth a half-day.
-For a longer day, the **Krka river** to the north (a separate watershed) and the **Žužemberk castle** are the regional excursion.
+The **Krupa karst spring**, one of the most scenic karst springs in Slovenia and 10 km from Metlika, is worth a half-day.
+For a longer day out, the **Krka river** to the north (a separate watershed) and the **Žužemberk castle** make the regional excursion.

 Respect

 The Kolpa is a working river ecosystem and a Natura 2000 protected area.
-Most of the Slovenian bank is private agricultural land; access to the river is via the marked entry-points only.
-Do not enter rice-paddy-like flooded meadows in spring (the lokve are sensitive breeding habitat for amphibians).
-Kayaking is permitted only on the marked sections; the operators publish the safety briefings — read them.
-The Slovenian-Croatian border runs down the middle of the river; bring passports for any river-crossing or any walk that takes you onto the Croatian bank (both countries are in Schengen since 2023, but cross-border land excursions are still possible only at official crossings — Vinica is the principal one for vehicles, with smaller pedestrian crossings at Stari Trg).
+Most of the Slovenian bank is private agricultural land; reach the river via the marked entry-points only.
+Do not enter the rice-paddy-like flooded meadows in spring (the lokve are sensitive breeding habitat for amphibians).
+Kayaking is permitted only on the marked sections.
+The operators publish safety briefings; read them.
+The Slovenian-Croatian border runs down the middle of the river, so bring passports for any river-crossing or any walk that takes you onto the Croatian bank.
+Both countries have been in Schengen since 2023, but cross-border land excursions are still possible only at official crossings: Vinica is the principal one for vehicles, with smaller pedestrian crossings at Stari Trg.
 The Bela krajina painted-eggs and pogača traditions are protected family practices; do not buy from operators outside the regional cooperative.
 Greet shopkeepers in Slovenian (dober dan).

 Practical notes